 The [] commands described in this manual allow you to access various system functions and features.
-It is important that all users of the system know that the [] commands will not function when the system is disarmed and the bell or siren is active.
-If an alarm is sounding, an Access Code must first be entered to silence the alarm before the [] functions can be used.
+It is important that all users of the system know that the [] commands will not function while the bell or siren is active.
+If an alarm is sounding, an access code must first be entered to silence the alarm before the [] functions can be used.